NexPlayer/iOS-SDK/getting-started.md

 NexPlayer generates various events to notify the application of changes in the player’s status in real time.
 This allows the application to update the user interface in an appropriate manner, detect the end of the content, and respond to errors.

 Events are handled through the NXPlayerDelegate protocol.
-You should create an object which conforms to this protocol and assign it to thedelegateproperty of your NXPlayer instance.
+You should create an object which conforms to this protocol and assign it to the delegate property of your NXPlayer instance.

 See NXPlayerDelegate for more information on handling events.